 Singapore has established itself as one of the most popular destination for property investment since early 90's.
 Majority of the people who have invested in Singapore property from the earlier days have at least triple their wealth.
 One of the most common question ask among investor who are keen to invest in Singapore property is, Can foreigners buy property in Singapore?
-Foreigner is allowed to purchase Singapore property with some restriction.
+The answer is foreigner is allowed to purchase Singapore property with some restriction.

 Can foreigners buy property in Singapore